alymithani/py-sudoku/README.md

 # py-sudoku

 ### Description
 Sudoku puzzle game built in Python.
 Contains a solving function using a backtracking algorithm as well as a board generating algorithm at variable difficulties.
 GUI built using Pygame.
+Testing using PyTest.

 ### Usage